Because everyone else is doing it. Or because everyone else is not doing it.

 The commercial bail profession is exactly that…a profession.
 It employs tens of thousands of men and women all over the country.
 And yes…those people earn a salary for providing a service.
 Is that a horrible thing?
 Is it wrong for the tax accounting industry to charge a fee for preparing someone’s taxes?
 Is it wrong for your insurance agent to earn a commission from State Farm or Allstate for selling and managing your homeowners or car insurance policy?
 Is it wrong for your dry cleaner to charge you for cleaning your clothes?
 Last time I remember, these types of financial transactions were seen as valuable services and not frowned upon as for-profit money hungry business owners taking advantage of poor unaware consumers.

 That being said, why is there so much criticism of the commercial bail industry for getting paid for the service that they provide?
 That service…facilitating the pretrial release of a qualified defendant with the assurance that the defendant will make ALL scheduled court appearances…not just the convenient ones, but ALL of them.
-It only seems logical that if a private for profit entity can accomplish those two tasks, facilitating release and assuring appearance at court, that those in the criminal justice system would support and applaud the efforts of such a business.
-Add to that, the ability of this private for-profit industry to accomplish these tasks more efficiently and more effectively than any other form of pretrial release at NO COST to the counties, and the criticism of the commercial bail industry becomes even more mind boggling.
+It only seems logical that if a private for profit entity can accomplish those two tasks, facilitating release and assuring appearance at court, that those in the criminal justice system would support and applaud the efforts of such a business, as these business are difficult to run, so having conferences is important for organization and the use of a conference av hire equipment can be essential for these conferences to go great.

 Before I go further, I think it is important to point out a very important fact and one that is so painfully obvious that it is almost laughable that I have to mention it….public sector pretrial services employees DO NOT WORK FOR FREE.
 Yep…every pretrial services employee gets paid to do their job.
 In fact, everyone at the Pretrial Justice Institute gets a salary too.
 Everyone at NAPSA gets a salary.
 Everyone at the VERA Institute gets one.
 Just like you, me and everyone else, they do a job for greenbacks.
 In some pretrial programs, like those managed by the VERA Institute in New Orleans, the employees and executives of VERA make salaries (some over $100,000 a year) that are so large they dwarf those of some of New Orleans true essential public sector employees like school teachers, police officers and fire-fighters.
 All the while, pointing the finger at others for making money for doing their job.
 And as much as they might not want to admit this fact about themselves or even talk about it, it is the truth, the whole truth and nothing but the truth.